-14.7 Payment of Wages
+14.6 Payment of Wages

-- (a) Wages shall be paid fortnightly. - (b) Employees shall have their wages paid by direct deposit or electronic transfer into one account with a bank or other financial institution in ACT or NSW as nominated by the employee.
+- (a) Wages shall be paid fortnightly or where mutually agreed, monthly. - (b) Employees shall have their wages paid by direct deposit or electronic transfer into one account with a bank or other financial institution as nominated by the employee.
 Wages shall be deposited by the employer in sufficient time to ensure that wages are available for withdrawal by employees by the close of business on pay day.
-Where the wages are not available to the employee by such time due to circumstances beyond the employer's control, the employer shall not be held accountable for such delay. - (c) Where the services of an employee are terminated with due notice, all moneys owing shall be paid upon cessation of employment, but in the case of termination without due notice, within three working days. - (d) Where the employer has overpaid an employee, the employer shall notify the employee in writing of such overpayment and how such overpayment is made up, and may recover such amounts, with the agreement of the employee as to the amount of the overpayment and method of such recovery.
-This sub-clause authorises the use of deductions from wages for the purpose of such recovery.
+Where the wages are not available to the employee by such time due to circumstances beyond the employer's control, the employer shall not be held accountable for such delay.

+- (c) Where the services of an employee are terminated with due notice, all moneys owing shall be paid upon cessation of employment, but in the case of termination without due notice, within three working days. - (d) Where the employer has overpaid an employee, the employer shall notify the employee in writing of such overpayment and how such overpayment is made up, and may recover such amounts, with the agreement of the employee as to the amount of the overpayment and method of such recovery.
+This subclause authorises the use of deductions from wages for the purpose of such recovery.
 All such deduction from wages must be authorised in writing by the employee.
-Where the employer has underpaid an employee, the amount of underpayment shall be paid to the employee as soon as is reasonably practicable taking into account the amount of the underpayment, the reason for the underpayment and the personal circumstances of the employee.

-14.8 Particulars of Wages
+14.7 Particulars of Wages

 - (a) On pay day each employee shall be provided with a pay slip. in electronic form or hardcopy which complies with the relevant provisions of the Act.
-(See Regulation 3.46 of the Fair Work Regulations 2009 replicated below): - (i) the employer's name; and - (ii) the employee's name; and - (iii) the period to which the pay slip relates; and

-- (iv) the date on which the payment to which the pay slip relates was made; and - (v) the gross amount of the payment; and - (vi) the net amount of the payment; and - (vii) any amount paid to the employee that is a bonus, loading, allowance, penalty rate, incentive-based payment or other separately identifiable entitlement; and - (viii) on and after 1 January 2010 the Australian Business Number (if any) of the employer. - (b) If an amount is deducted from the gross amount of the payment, the pay slip must also include the name, or the name and number, of the fund or account into which the deduction was paid. - (c) If the employee is paid at an hourly rate of pay, the pay slip must also include: - (i) the rate of pay for the employee's ordinary hours (however described); and - (ii) the number of hours in that period for which the employee was employed at that rate; and - (iii) the amount of the payment made at that rate. - (d) If the employee is paid at an annual rate of pay, the pay slip must also include the rate as at the latest date to which the payment relates. - (e) If the employer is required to make superannuation contributions for the benefit of the employee, the pay slip must also include: - (i) the amount of each contribution that the employer made during the period to which the pay slip relates, and the name, or the name and number, of any fund to which the contribution was made; or - (ii) the amounts of contributions that the employer is liable to make in relation to the period to which the pay slip relates, and the name, or the name and number, of any fund to which the contributions will be made.
+(See Regulation 3.46 of the Fair Work Regulations 2009 replicated below): - (i) the employer's name; and - (ii) the employee's name; and - (iii) the period to which the pay slip relates; and - (iv) the date on which the payment to which the pay slip relates was made; and - (v) the gross amount of the payment; and - (vi) the net amount of the payment; and - (vii) any amount paid to the employee that is a bonus, loading, allowance, penalty rate, incentive-based payment or other separately identifiable entitlement; and - (viii) on and after 1 January 2010 the Australian Business Number (if any) of the employer. - (b) If an amount is deducted from the gross amount of the payment, the pay slip must also include the name, or the name and number, of the fund or account into which the deduction was paid. - (c) If the employee is paid at an hourly rate of pay, the pay slip must also include: - (i) the rate of pay for the employee's ordinary hours (however described); and - (ii) the number of hours in that period for which the employee was employed at that rate; and - (iii) the amount of the payment made at that rate. - (d) If the employee is paid at an annual rate of pay, the pay slip must also include the rate as at the latest date to which the payment relates. - (e) If the employer is required to make superannuation contributions for the benefit of the employee, the pay slip must also include: - (i) the amount of each contribution that the employer made during the period to which the pay slip relates, and the name, or the name and number, of any fund to which the contribution was made; or

+(ii) the amounts of contributions that the employer is liable to make in relation to the period to which the pay slip relates, and the name, or the name and number, of any fund to which the contributions will be made.